 Stowe Mountain Resort (1 hour)

 Stowe Village (12 km)

 - Offers a variety of restaurants and facilities

 - Free shuttle to the ski resort

 Given the high prices of everything here, Stowe is probably not the best value for beginner skiers.
-That's not to say their skiing isn't suitable; at the base of Spruce Peak, there is a beginner area while for boarders, there are 6 terrain parks within Midway Small Park to practice at.
+Nevertheless the base of Spruce Peak has a beginner area while for boarders, there are 6 terrain parks within Midway Small Park to practice at.
 The best beginner run is Toll Road to Lower Toll Road - it goes from summit to bottom, is long and winding, and a good challenge for beginners who are ready for to step it up.
 It's also the longest run at Stowe!

 Stowe is perfect for intermediate skiers and snowboards with 55% of the trails being blues!
 The best intermediate trails are the long cruisers like Main Street which is wide with great views from all directions.
 Boarders will enjoy the Lower Standard Medium Park.

 Serious skiers will be thankful for how steep Stowe mountain is.
 Stowe is known for its infamous Front Four double-black diamond trails (National, Goat, Starr and Liftline).
 They are the most challenging trails, narrow, with boulder drops and ledges on one and ungroomed terrain so be prepared for moguls.
 Expert boarders should try out Tyro Large Park for massive jumps, boxes and rails.